udono/account/doc/setup.rst

    its name.

-   It is not essential that a fiscal year and calendar year align, in fact a fiscal year may be longer or shorter than a calendar year, depending on your country's legal requirements and financial reporting standards.
+   It is not essential that a fiscal year and calendar year align, in fact a fiscal year may be longer or shorter than a calendar year, or starting in the middle of a calendar year depending on your country's legal requirements and financial reporting standards.

 Once you have filled in the required information the `Create Periods <wizard-account.fiscalyear.create_periods>` wizard allows you